Help Your Babysitter Prepare for Anything

 What to know about preventing SIDS and other sleep-related infant deaths

-Here are recommendations from the AAP on how to reduce the risk for sudden infant
+Here are guidelines from the AAP on how to reduce the risk for SIDS (sudden infant

-death syndrome (SIDS) and sleep-related deaths from birth to age 1 to share with your
+death syndrome) and sleep-related deaths from birth to age 1 to share with your babysitter:

-Place the infant on his or her back for all sleep or naps until the child is 1-year-old.
+Place the infant on their back for all sleep or naps until the child is 1 year old.

 This can decrease the risk for SIDS, aspiration, and choking.
 Never place the baby

-on his or her side or stomach for sleep or naps.
+on their side or stomach for sleep or naps.
 If the baby is awake, allow the child

-time on his or her tummy as long as there is supervision.
-This helps the child build
+time on their tummy as long as there is supervision.
+This helps the child build strong

-strong tummy and neck muscles.
-This will also help minimize flattening of the head
+tummy and neck muscles.
+This will also help minimize flattening of the head that can

 Offer the baby a pacifier for sleeping or naps.
-If the child is breastfeeding, do
+If the child is breastfeeding, don't

 Use a firm mattress (covered by a tightly fitted sheet) to prevent gaps between the